CMSgov/dpc-static-site/common/docsV1.md

 ## Requesting data using _since with the /Group endpoint

-### Request to Start a job using the _since parameter within the /Group endpoint
+### Request to start a job using the _since parameter within the /Group endpoint

 <pre class="highlight"><code>GET /api/v1/Group/<span style="color: #045E87;">{id}</span>/$export?_type=Patient&_since=2020-02-13T08:00:00.000-05:00
 </code></pre>

-#### Request Headers:
+#### Request headers:
 <pre class="highlight"><code>Authorization: Bearer <span style="color: #045E87;">{access_token}</span>
 Accept: application/fhir+json
 Prefer: respond-async
 </code></pre>

-#### cURL Command using the _since parameter within the /Group endpoint:
+#### cURL command using the _since parameter within the /Group endpoint:
 <pre class="highlight"><code>curl -X GET 'https://sandbox.dpc.cms.gov/api/v1/Group/{id}/$export?_since=2021-05-13T08:00:00.000-05:00' \
 	-H "Accept: application/fhir+json" \
 	-H "Prefer: respond-async" \
 	-H "Authorization: Bearer <a href="#obtain-an-access-token">{access token}</a>
 </code></pre>

-#### Response Example: Successful Request
+#### Response example: successful request
   <pre class="highlight"><code>202 Accepted</code></pre>

-This operation will start a job for filtered data for existing beneficiaries since 8PM EST on May 13th, 2021 and will include all 7 years of historical data for all patients in the Group who have a `lastUpdated` date that falls after the `_since` date.
-In the example, we request the Patient resource type.
+This operation will start a job for filtered data for existing beneficiaries since 8PM EST on May 13th, 2021 and will include all seven years of historical data for all patients in the Group who have a `lastUpdated` date that falls after the `_since` date.
+In the example, we request the Patient Resource Type.
 The steps and format would work similarly for other resource types.
 <br />

 If the request was successful, a 202 Accepted response code will be returned and the response will include a Content-Location header.